 HBS’98 is president of InclusionPro, which trains leaders on building inclusive cultures.
 She is passionate about women in STEM fields, and in 2007 she co-founded the Women Tech Council, a national organization focused on the economic impact of women in tech.

 “We funded the first Wolf scholarship with University Neighborhood Partners in 2008.
 Since then, thanks to colleagues and friends, we now have more than 59 scholarships that have been awarded in the Wolf and Meritus scholarship programs and have raised more than $125,000.
 These scholarships help underserved students in the west side community to pursue postsecondary education.
 We’re inspired by the many excellent scholarship recipients now working in professional roles back in their communities.”

 Joan S. Wolf

-BS’60: Professor emerita of the U’s Graduate School of Education.
-Established an endowment for the Wolf Prize in the College of Pharmacy, as well as the Wolf and Meritus scholarships through University Neighborhood Partners.
+BS’60 is professor emerita of the U’s Graduate School of Education.
+Joan and her husband, Hal, established an endowment for the Wolf Prize in the College of Pharmacy, as well as the Wolf and Meritus scholarships through University Neighborhood Partners.